cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 **`-B parallel_processes`**

 The number of segments to stop in parallel.
-If not specified, the utility will start up to 64 parallel processes depending on how many segment instances it needs to stop.
+You are expected to specify a number following this option, for example, `gpstop -B 3`.

 **`-d coordinator_data_directory`**

 Optional.
 The coordinator host data directory.
-If not specified, the value set for `$COORDINATOR_DATA_DIRECTORY` will be used.
+You are expected to specify the data directory following this option, for example, `gpstop -d /data/master/gpseg-1`.

 **`--host host_name`**